Wolves (1930 film)

-Wolves is a 1930 British crime film directed by Albert de Courville and starring Charles Laughton, Dorothy Gish and Malcolm Keen.
+Wolves (re-release title: Wanted Men) is a 1930 British crime film directed by Albert de Courville and starring Charles Laughton, Dorothy Gish and Malcolm Keen.
+It was written by Reginald Berkeley based on the play Parmi Les Loups by Georges Toudouze It was Gish's first sound film and was Laughton's second talkie (but his first sound drama), having completed a film of a musical variety performance earlier the same year.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

+Synopsis

 The screenplay concerns a woman who is captured by a gang of criminals operating in the Arctic, only for the leader to later help her escape.
-It was based on a play by Georges Toudouze.
-It was produced by Herbert Wilcox's British and Dominions Film Corporation, but filmed at the Blattner Studios whilst sound equipment was being installed at Wilcox's nearby Imperial Studios, and the sound was added after filming was completed.
-It was Gish's first sound film, and was Laughton's second talkie (but his first sound drama), having completed a film of a musical variety performance earlier the same year.
-Of 57 minutes original duration, it was released in 1936 in a 37-minute version retitled "Wanted Men".